src-d/gitbase/README.md

 ## SQL syntax

-We are adding continuously more functionality to gitql.
-Actually we supports a subset of the SQL standard, currently including:
+We are continuously adding more functionality to gitql.
+We support a subset of the SQL standard, currently including:

 |                        |                                     Supported                                     |
 |:----------------------:|:---------------------------------------------------------------------------------:|